GTNewHorizons/NotEnoughItems/README.md

 (values are strings if not specified otherwise)

-- **handlerID:** id of the recipe handler for which this catalyst can be used; it's the fully-qualified handler class name in most cases; *required*
+- **handler:** id of the recipe handler for which this catalyst can be used; it's the fully-qualified handler class name in most cases; *required*
 - **itemName:**, and **nbtInfo:** actual catalyst item; *required*
 - **modId:** modid of the mod which includes the catalyst
 - **modRequired:** whether the mod specified in `modId` needs to be present in order for NEI to load the catalyst (boolean value; `TRUE`/`FALSE` in CSV)